 The Launch of STS-4 - June 27, 1982

-It was a very warm, late morning in Central Florida in June of 1982, when our family returned to the Kennedy Space Center, just a little more than a year after the launch of STS-1, to see the fourth launch of Columbia, on what was billed to be the "final test flight" prior to the Shuttle becoming operational.
+It was a very warm, Summer morning in Central Florida in June of 1982, when our family returned to the Kennedy Space Center, just a little more than a year after the launch of STS-1 to see the fourth launch of Columbia.
+It was billed to be the "final test flight" prior to the Shuttle becoming operational.
 It was also the first Shuttle mission flying a Department of Defense payload, so the security at KSC was much higher than for STS-1.

-Out tickets to the Visitor's Center the day before the launch.
+Our tickets to the Visitor's Center for the day before the launch.
 We were trying to repeat our good fortune in getting a late bus tour prior to the close-out of public access to the launch site.

-Inside the Visitors Center, a full-size mock-up of the Shuttle flight deck.
+Inside the Visitors Center was a full-size mock-up of the Shuttle flight deck.

 Inside the mock-up, flight-suited "crew" manned the work stations.
 The Pilot flies the Orbiter...

-On the bus tour, crossing over State Route 3, which leads up to the Vehicle Assembly Building.
+On the bus tour, we crossed over State Route 3, which leads up to the Vehicle Assembly Building.

-The Press Site, already beginning to fill with journalists from all over the world.
+The LC39 Press Site, already beginning to fill with journalists from all over the world.

 The massive Crawler-Transporter, at her parking site midway down the Crawlerway from the VAB to the pad.

 As with STS-1, the Crawler parking sire was the first photo-stop on the bus tour.
 But this time, this was as close to Pad A as we were allowed to go.
-DoD payloads change the security.
+The Department of Defense payloads changed the security.

 So, we had to use our 270 mm lens to do the best we could from here.
 The buses were coming down from Pad B, which would be our next stop as well.

-In June of 1982, Pad B was still under construction, in so far as accommodating Shuttle launches.
+In June of 1982, Pad B was still under construction, preparing to accommodate Shuttle launches.
 The Orbiter Access Arm, and the oxygen and hydrogen vent arms are yet to be installed.

 The view of Pad 39-A and STS-4 from near Pad 39-B.